matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 Note that replacing the event only works for events sent by local users, not for events received over federation.

+If multiple modules implement this callback, they will be considered in order.
+If a callback returns `True`, Synapse falls through to the next one.
+The value of the first callback that does not return `True` will be used.
+If this happens, Synapse will not call any of the subsequent implementations of this callback.

 ### `on_create_room`

 ```python